sal55/langs/Qlang/readme.md

 ### Download
 Binary for 64-bit Windows here: http://www.bcas.freeuk.com/qq.exe (0.5MB)

 This is the actual interpreter, not an installer.
-Download by right-clicking the click the 'Save Link As' (depends on browser) and save to your machine.
+Download by right-clicking then click the 'Save Link As' (depends on browser) and save to your machine.
 Maybe need to adjust AV settings to allow it to run.

 ### Examples